spiral/docs/docs/en/start/http-basics.md

 ::: tab Using RoutingConfigurator

-Spiral offers a convenient and organized way for developers to define their application's routes using the `defineRoutes` method of the `App\Application\Bootloader\RoutesBootloader` class.
+For developers seeking a convenient and organized approach to defining application routes, Spiral offers the `defineRoutes` method in the `App\Application\Bootloader\RoutesBootloader` class.

-Here is an example of how to define a route that will handle our controller:
+Here's an example of how to define a route that will be handled by our controller:

 ```php app/src/Application/Bootloader/RoutesBootloader.php
 final class RoutesBootloader extends BaseRoutesBootloader